 - Distributed Denial-of-Service Attack: A malicious and coordinated flood of web traffic that shuts down a site for a prolonged period of time. - Malware: Harmful software distributed through a computer's system (often requiring the user to take an action, such as clicking on an email attachment.)
-Examples of malware include "viruses, worms, malicious mobile code, Trojan horses, rootkits, spyware, and some forms of adware."4 - Ransomware: A type of malware that encrypts data that can only be unlocked when ransom is paid.5 - Trojan Horse: A malicious program disguised as, or embedded within, legitimate software that will install itself and run automatically once downloaded. - Virus: A program that infiltrates and infects a computer.
-A virus can corrupt, disseminate, or delete data once established on a computer.6 - Man-in-the-Middle Attack: An interruption into a two-party transaction that allows attackers to filter and steal data during the transaction. - Pharming: A means of directing users to a malicious or illegitimate website by redirecting the original uniform resource locator (URL).
+Examples of malware include "viruses, worms, malicious mobile code, Trojan horses, rootkits, spyware, and some forms of adware."4 - $\circ~$ Ransomware: A type of malware that encrypts data that can only be unlocked when ransom is paid.
+5 - Trojan Horse: A malicious program disguised as, or embedded within, legitimate software that will install itself and run automatically once downloaded. - Virus: A program that infiltrates and infects a computer.
+A virus can corrupt, disseminate, or delete data once established on a computer.6 - Man-in-the-Middle Attack: An interruption into a two-party transaction that allows attackers to filter and steal data during the transaction.